<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Here's a quick summary of variable energy tariffs:

 Nina is on a variable tariff.
-She pays 29p/kwh for electricity and 56p day standing charge.
-The energy price cap increases, so Nina now pays: 33p/kwh for electicity and 61p per day standing charge.
+She pays the price cap rate of 25.73p/kWh for electricity and a 51.37p per day standing charge.
+If the energy price cap increases, Nina might pay 28p/kWh for electricity and a 55p per day standing charge.
 Nina's bill will be more expensive, even if she uses the same amount of electricity.

 What are the benefits of a variable energy tariff?

-• There are no early exit fees; you can usually switch energy suppliers or plans without having to pay a penny.
+• No early exit fees.
+You can usually switch energy suppliers or plans without having to pay a penalty.

 Get a quote for a variable tariff bills package